-The terms of Mr. Phipps compensation are set forth in his Employment Agreement, dated June 5, 2021, which was effective June 2, 2021 (as amended, the "2021 Phipps Agreement"), which sets Mr. Phipps' annual base compensation at \$350,000.
-The terms of Mr. Fernandez's compensation are set forth in his Employment Agreement, dated June 2, 2021 (as amended, the "June Agreement"), which sets Mr. Fernandez's annual base compensation at \$350,000.
+The terms of Mr. Fernandez's compensation are set forth in his Employment Agreement, dated June 2, 2021 (as amended, the "June Agreement"), which sets Mr. Fernandez's annual base compensation at \$525,000.
+Mr. Fernandez also receives an annual base compensation of \$120,000 from Progressive Care LLC, a wholly owned subsidiary of the Company.
+The terms of Ms. Munnik's compensation are set forth in the Munnik Employment Agreement, dated November 14, 2022 (as amended), which sets Ms. Munnik's annual base compensation at \$67,500.
+Ms. Munnik also receives an annual base compensation of \$180,000 from Progressive Care LLC.
+The terms of Mr. Phipps' compensation are set forth in his Employment Agreement, dated August 11, 2024 (the "Phipps August 2024 Employment Agreement"), which sets Mr. Phipps annual base compensation at \$350,000.
 The terms of Mr. Ellenoff's compensation are set forth in the Ellenoff Employment Agreement which provides for equity compensation in lieu of a base cash compensation arrangement.
-The 2021 Phipps Employment Agreement and the Ellenoff Employment Agreement are described below under the section titled "Employment Agreements".
+The June Agreement, the Munnik Employment Agreement, the Phipps 2024 Employment Agreement, and the Ellenoff Employment Agreement are described below under the section titled "Employment Agreements".

-For the years ended December 31, 2022 and 2021, the Company recorded stock-based compensation of \$2,973,234 and \$3,758,424, respectively.
+For the years ended December 31, 2024 and 2023, the Company recorded stock-based compensation of approximately \$1.6 million and \$5.4 million, respectively.